deep-stack/react-peer/packages/test/README.md

   cp .env.example .env
   ```

-* Update `.env` with your Browserstack credentials
+* Update `.env` with your Browserstack credentials and the app URL

 * Install dependencies: